jeremylscott/sql-1-afternoon/README.md

 ### Instructions

 1. Add 3 new Artists to the Artist table. ( It's already created )

+INSERT INTO Artist (ArtistId,Name)
+VALUES (1099,'Flock of Eagles'),
+	(9199,'Upstream'),
+        (9799,'Without a Paddle');

 2. Select 10 artists in reverse alphabetical order.

+SELECT * FROM Artist
+ORDER BY Name ASC
+LIMIT 10;

 3. Select 5 artists in alphabetical order.

+SELECT * FROM Artist
+ORDER BY Name ASC
+LIMIT 5;

 4. Select all artists that start with the word "Black".

+SELECT * FROM Artist
+WHERE Name LIKE	'Black%';

 5. Select all artists that contain the word "Black".

+SELECT * FROM Artist
+WHERE Name LIKE	'%Black%';

 ### Solution